Sri Lanka to shift naval base to China-controlled port city

 Government and diplomatic sources have told Reuters that the United States, India and Japan have raised concerns that China might use the port as a naval base.

-The Sri Lankan government and Chinese embassy in Colombo have denied that and the agreement for the port deal included a clause that it cannot be used for military purpose.
+The Sri Lankan government and Chinese embassy in Colombo have denied that and the agreement for the port deal included a clause that it cannot be used for military purposes.

 “Sri Lanka has already informed China that Hambantota port cannot be used for military purposes,” Prime Minister Ranil Wickremesinghe’s office said in a statement.

-“Since the security of the port will be under the control of Sri Lanka navy, there is no need to fear.”
+“Since the security of the port will be under the control of Sri Lanka navy, there is no need to fear,” the statement said.

 A naval unit has already been established in Hambantota and construction work for the base is under way, navy spokesman Dinesh Bandara said.

+Speaking in Beijing, Chinese Foreign Ministry spokesman Lu Kang said the Hambantota port project was to help Sri Lanka achieve its aim of becoming a logistics hub in the Indian Ocean, which was good for the country’s economic development and the region as a whole.

-Reporting by Shihar Aneez and Ranga Sirilal; Editing by Robin Pomeroy
+Reporting by Shihar Aneez and Ranga Sirilal; Additional reporting by Ben Blanchard in Beijing; Editing by Robin Pomeroy